I'm a Type 1 Diabetic since 2002 and for many years, I followed the recommended diet plan from my doctors.

 My A1c (Glycosylated Hemoglobin) was historically "good" (ranging from 7.8% at the high end to 6.3% at the low end) but was a result of many highs and lows.
 When I started eating Low-Carb, my A1c went from 7.1% in January 2015 to 4.4% at the end of April 2015.
 I still use insulin (Type 1 Diabetes is not curable with diet and exercise, but certainly manageable) but my insulin amounts are greatly reduced.
 My insulin requirements went from 40+ units of insulin (bolus and basal) to a current total of 20 units per day.

 - Greatly reduced risk of diabetic complications

 - A1c in the upper 4% to low 5% rangeconsistently for 2+ years

 - Physically stronger than I've ever been in my life.

 - Lowest weight in the last 10 years (since pre-pregnancy).

 My intention is not to be self-righteous or strong-arm anyone (although my arms are strong!!)

-I don't have all the answers, but I work hard to find them.
-I must share what I've learned over the last year of eating Low-Carb because I feel so strongly that this is the key to Diabetes management that no one has been telling us.
+I don't have all the answers but I work hard to find them.
+I must share what I've learned over years of eating low carb because I feel strongly that this is the key to diabetes management that no one has been telling us.
 I wish I knew about this 13 years ago when I was first diagnosed.

 It's in the news more and more recently.
-Books are being written, studies are being conducted and more people are having successes with Low-Carb.
+Books are being written, studies are being conducted and more people are having successes with low carb eating for diabetes management.
 The word is spreading.

 It's hard work and it's commitment but once you see the results, it becomes a no-brainer.
-I truly believe that this way of eating makes sense for anyone with Type 1 Diabetes and it WILL improve your quality of life.
+I truly believe that this way of eating makes sense for anyone with type 1 diabetes and improved blood sugar levels WILL improve your quality of life.